GEOS-ESM/GEOSgcm_GridComp/README.md

     - `<Dataset Number>` can be set as an integer from `0` to `5`.

 ## Other Notes
 - The standalone contains OpenACC directives that can compile for either CPU and GPU using `nvfortran`.
+    - The standalone compiled for GPUs does not execute successfully and displays the error `Accelerator Fatal Error: call to cuStreamSynchronize returned error 700: Illegal address during kernel execution`.
-The standalone does not execute successfully on GPUs; however, it does exhibit performance improvements when executing with OpenACC on CPUs.
+    - The standalone compiled for CPUs does execute and utilize the OpenACC directives to exhibit performance improvements.